 New River Gorge National Park and Preserve, unit of the United States National Park System in West Virginia

-New River Gorge National Park and Preserve is a protected area in West Virginia featuring a deep canyon carved by the river over millions of years.
-The site spans across multiple counties and protects both the dramatic landscape and the diverse plant and animal life found throughout the region.
+New River Gorge National Park and Preserve is a protected area in West Virginia featuring a deep canyon carved by the river over geological time.
+The site spans multiple counties and protects both the dramatic landscape and the diverse plant and animal life throughout the region.

 The gorge was carved by the New River over geological ages, exposing some of the oldest mountain formations in North America.
-The area was established as a national park to protect these exceptional natural features and the local wilderness from development.
+The area received national park status to protect these natural features and the wilderness from development.

-The park features several trails of varying difficulty and overlooks where visitors can view the gorge without strenuous hiking.
-Spring and fall are ideal visiting times, as weather is mild and natural colors are particularly striking.
+The park offers several trails of varying difficulty and overlooks where visitors can view the gorge without strenuous hiking.
+Weather conditions are mild during spring and fall, making these seasons favorable for visiting.

-The famous New River Gorge Bridge spans the canyon and is a remarkable steel structure that has connected the valley for over a century.
-Each year thousands gather for Bridge Day to watch athletes jump from the bridge.
+A steel bridge spans the canyon and is a remarkable engineering structure that has connected the valley for over a century.
+Each year thousands gather for Bridge Day to watch athletes perform jumps from the bridge in a daring annual event.

 The community of curious travelers